mouslimdiallo/HoBACIoT/README.md

 # HoBACDSL
-A demo DSL of the HoBAC a Higher-order Attribute-Based Access Control as implemented by Mamadou Mouskim Dialo using MPS
+A demo DSL of the HoBAC a Higher-order Attribute-Based Access Control as implemented by Mamadou Mouslim Diallo using MPS

 This project is licensed under the terms of the MIT license.